mattermost/docs/source/developer/slash-commands.rst

 If you've built an integration for Mattermost, please consider `sharing your work <https://mattermost.org/share-your-mattermost-projects/>`__ in our `app directory <https://integrations.mattermost.com/>`__.

-The `app directory <https://integrations.mattermost.com/>`__ lists open source integrations developed by the Mattermost community and are available for download, customization and deployment to your private cloud or on-prem infrastructure.
+The `app directory <https://integrations.mattermost.com/>`__ lists open source integrations developed by the Mattermost community and are available for download, customization and deployment to your private cloud or self-managed infrastructure.

 Slack Compatibility
 -------------------